Panossntjean/Panossntjean/README.md

 -->

 I m a student in National and Kapodistrian University of Athens , in the department of physics .
-I study in the CONTROL AND COMPUTING courses from INTERDEPARTMENTAL Masters PROGRAM of the University.
+I study in Mst https://en.phys.uoa.gr/postgraduate_studies/interdepartmental_program/

 All my work included from my undergraduated studies is here also.
 Been working in a variety of projects from software to hardware and in a combination of those two.